LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 * Temp Basal Only Dosing Stategy: see [Determine the Temporary Basal Rate](#determine-the-temporary-basal-rate)
 * Automatic Bolus Dosing Stategy: the amount of the automatic bolus is reduced from the recommended dose as explained in [Automatic Bolus](../../loop-3/settings.md#automatic-bolus){: target="_blank" }

-## Determine the Temporary Basal Rate
+### Determine the Temporary Basal Rate

-When a recommended dose is calculated, *Loop* converts the dose into a basal rate using the Loop’s temporary basal rate duration of 30 minutes:
+When a recommended dose is calculated and the Dosing Strategy is set to Temp Basal Only, *Loop* converts the dose into a basal rate using the Loop’s temporary basal rate duration of 30 minutes:

 $$ \mathit{BR_correction} = \frac{\mathit{dose}}{30 \mathrm{min}} = \frac{\mathit{dose}}{\frac{1}{2} \mathrm{hr}} = \frac{2 \times \mathit{dose}}{\mathrm{hr}} $$